biteworks/biteworks/README.md

 I have a design background and work during the day in 3D visualization.
 Clear design and usability are important for me.
 Technology should not be a barrier and should not be used as an end in itself.

-### Manifest
+### "Manifest" (kinda)
 I believe that open source software offers great possibilities and therefore I make many of my projects open source.

-Especially my "littlehelpers" (e.g. the CopyFolderTool) will be developed open source in the future.
+Sharing knowledge moves everyone forward.
+This applies both in private and in professional life.
+I am convinced that there is no disadvantage in sharing what I have learned, because I also reflect on what I know.

 ### Update
 Brand new I started with Blender addon development and I'm looking forward to make my everyday life easier and learn new things with it.